nRF24/RF24Log/docs/supported_specifiers.md

 RF24Log_info("exampleVendor", "%02x", 0xa0);
 // prints:     60176; INFO  ;exampleVendor;A0

-RF24Log_info("exampleVendor", "%02F", 3.1459);
+RF24Log_info("exampleVendor", "%.2F", 3.1459);
 // prints:     60176; INFO  ;exampleVendor;3.14
 ```

-@note Floats/Doubles will only use the padding quantity as resolution of decimal places.
+@note Floats/Doubles will only use the precision quantity as the resolution of decimal places.
 Specifying quantity of insignificant zeroes on the whole numbers of floats/doubles is not supported.

 @note Octal and hexadecimal integers are padded with zeros.
 Characters and